 Associate Professor of Pharmaceutical Sciences

 Education & Experience:

 I received a BS in Industrial Analysis from Sichuan Institute of Light Industry and Chemical Technology, an MS in Applied Chemistry from East China University of Science and Technology, and a PhD in Pharmaceutical Sciences from the University of Kentucky.
-Prior to my current position at the System College of Pharmacy, I worked as a lead formulator for drug development at Novartis Pharmaceutical Corporation for four years.
+Prior to my current position at the HSC College of Pharmacy, I worked as a lead formulator for drug development at Novartis Pharmaceutical Corporation for four years.

 Teaching Areas & Interests:

 Prior to joining the UNT Health Science Center, I initiated and led a training program (as part of a global training initiative) in the Department of Pharmaceutical and Analytical Development at Novartis Pharmaceutical Corporation, mainly focused on basic education of drug product development and improvement of communication within the Technical Research & Development Department at Novartis.
 I joined the System College of Pharmacy in 2013 and am now the Course Director for Pharmaceutics I and Pharmaceutics II as well as teaching in the Skills Lab and conducting summer research.
 In my role as Course Director, we have developed the first required course for the PhD track in Pharmaceutical Sciences.

 Professional Activities & Awards: